Fleshgrinder/php-fpm-sysvinit-script/README.md

 update-rc.d php-fpm defaults
 ```

-You can also clone the repository and just execute the `make`, but please note that this will install the
+You can also clone the repository and just execute the `make` command, but please note that this will install the
 `/etc/default/php-fpm` file as well (which sets a different location for the configuration file, based on my personal
-PHP configuration layout.
+PHP configuration layout).

 ## Usage
 You can use it via the `service` command or by directly invoking the shell script in `/etc/init.d`; what you like best.